For Novelist John Green, OCD Is Like An 'Invasive Weed' Inside His Mind

 GREEN: Yeah.
 Not exactly that, but I count on my fingers as a way of calming myself.
 And so I think that's probably why I started thinking about it, and then I liked the idea that, you know, it's literally affecting her fingerprint.
 You know, it's affecting who she is in a pretty profound way.

-GREEN: Yeah because I can't notice the world outside of myself in the way that I want to because I'm so deeply and irrationally focused on stuff that's happening kind of within me.

-GROSS: So the characters in your new book are also dealing with the deaths of parents.
-And in "The Fault In Our Stars" the two main characters are dealing with cancer that is likely to be terminal.
-So you know, death plays, like, a major role in your books, and I'd be interested in hearing why.
+GROSS: The characters in your new book are also dealing with the deaths of parents.
+And in "The Fault In Our Stars," the two main characters are dealing with cancer that is likely to be terminal.
+So, you know, death plays, like, a major role in your books, and I'd be interested in hearing why.

 GREEN: Well, I think it's a big problem.
 It's a big question.